 Visitors to Hermanus soon discover the range of restaurants and cafés in town.
 Whether you prefer simple but delicious dishes, or five-star cuisine, Hermanus caters for your every taste and pocket size.

-There is an abundance of activities to do in Hermanus - playing golf at the 27-hole Hermanus Golf Club, hiking and picnicking in Fernkloof Nature Reserve, fishing, kayaking in Walker Bay, whale watching from a boat or an airplane, relaxing on one of many beaches and much more.
+There is an abundance of activities to do in Hermanus - playing golf at the 27-hole Hermanus Golf Club, hiking and picnicking in Fernkloof Nature Reserve, fishing, kayaking in Walker Bay, whale watching from a boat or an airplane, relaxing on one of many beaches, kite surfing and much more.

 Hermanus offers the best whale viewing from land in the world.
 A cliff path on the edge of the rocks stretches across the town’s entire coastline allowing whale watchers the opportunity to view these majestic creatures up close.
 Every year from June through to December the Southern Right whale visits the relative shallow waters of Walker Bay to breed, calve and nurse their young before making their arduous journey to the feeding grounds in the Antarctic.